Karl has been a freelance writer for over 10 years. He's passionate about music, art, and writing.

 “Eternity” kicks off with rising, warm waves of static sound and a smooth drum beat.
 Gentle, soft synth winds out in a mournful and caressing pattern as the notes climb up on a synth with interesting string qualities to it.
 A repeating pattern of expanding metallic, still warm sound hums in the background as those rising breaths of bright synth carry the track upward.

 I enjoy the delicately uplifting lead melody that has an ancient quality to it as moves through the track.
 It sings out over the climbing, drifting synths underneath it as the beat glides and pulses.
 The lead melody cries out and touches the ears with a sense of hope and sadness.
 Deeply resonant sounds climb through the music and fill it up now as they slide onward.

 In the end, it was the textured sonic tapestry of Unlightenment which I found most grabbing.
-The way Millicow has woven together different timbres of synths, evoked different emotions and created soundscapes was what drew me in most.
+The way Millicow has woven together different timbres of synths evoked different emotions and created soundscapes, which was what drew me in most.